Sakshi1-9/ECommerce-Customer-Segmentation-Project/README.md

 ✔ Data Structuring: Created a refined dataset with an OrderType column instead of dropping invoices, ensuring a balanced segmentation approach.
 ✔ Power BI Dashboard: Transformed raw data into an interactive visualization to extract actionable insights efficiently.

-📌 Check out the full project here: [GitHub Repository Link]
+📌 Check out the full project here: https://github.com/Sakshi1-9/ECommerce-Customer-Segmentation-Project.git

 Files in This Repository